sonamjha123/namaste-frontend-system-design/Notes.md

 * Feels more real-time than short polling.
 * Less frequent requests than short polling.
+* Single long-lived connection
+* Connection is open until you get new data/timeout.
+*

 ### ❌ Cons:

+* Large no of connection more load
 * Server has to **hold connections**, which can be inefficient.
 * Not as fast as WebSockets.

+**Example**

+* Real Time collaboration
 ---

 ## 🔌 3. **WebSocket**